jmw686-appdev/a-quick-puzzle-new/README.md

 # A Quick Puzzle

-A quick puzzle and a lesson on clientside storage (a.k.a. cookies).
+A quick puzzle and a lesson on clientside storage.

  1. First, visit the target and try to solve the puzzle: